basiccube/spicyloader-docs/README.md

 Right now only two types of mods are supported, those being mods that add additional objects into the mod, and character reskin mods.
 There are also no safe-guards that would prevent mods from doing something nefarious to the game (or even worse, your system), and for character reskin mods, not all sprites can be replaced.

+Mods are loaded from a "mods" folder, and each sub-folder in it is a separate mod.

 ## Other Notes

 Example mods that work with the mod loader can be found here: